mergisi/openai-o1-coded-personal-blog/README.md

 # OpenAI o1 coded personal blog

-This project is a simple, personalized blog created using HTML, CSS, and JavaScript, with assistance from OpenAI.
+This project is a simple, personalized blog created using HTML, CSS, and JavaScript, with assistance from o1-preview .
 It demonstrates basic web development concepts and can serve as a starting point for building more complex blog systems.

 ## Table of Contents
 1. [Project Structure](#project-structure)